zeustrismegistus/dformat/README.md

 # dformat
+Yet another data format.

+	- normalizes data avoiding pyramid of doom; has visually inspectable format

+	- is easily indexed

-yet another data format.  this one: normalizes data avoiding pyramid of doom; has visually inspectable format; is easily indexed; presents data in a consistent idiom; has inherent anti-corruption checks with exact parsing instructions
+	- presents data in a consistent idiom; has inherent anti-corruption checks with exact parsing instructions.

+usage:

+		var dformat = require('d__format.js');
+		dformat.serialize(...);
+		dformat.deserialize(...);

+design:

+Objects are converted into an intermediate meta form that models the object/properties as nested nodes.
+"Container models" of object and array are given id values.
+All models are given parentId values.
+Each property is broken out as a Type/Value/Name tuple, with graph location indicated by the parentId/id tuple.

+layout:

 		first line of the file:
 			number of objects

-		each line is prefixed with length information about how to parse the line
+		each line is prefixed with length information about how to parse the line ie. [P,I,T,V,N]

-		[P,I,T,V,N]

 		where:
 				P is the parent id